Investigating Memorization in Video Diffusion Models: Defining and measuring video memorization

-\begin{enumerate} \item \textbf{No definition or metric for content-only memorization}.
-The current definition and VSSCD metric overlook cases where content is memorized, but the motion is not, narrowing the range of possible use cases and leading to incomplete evaluations. \item \textbf{Lack of frame-level memorization detection}.
-Privacy concerns arise if even a single frame of a generated video memorizes a training frame.
-Current methods only capture video-level memorization and miss the more practical frame-level risks. \item \textbf{No assessment of image training dataset memorization}.
-Many VDMs, like those built on IDMs such as Stable Diffusion, are pretrained on large-scale image datasets.
-This creates a risk of generated videos memorizing these image datasets, yet the current definitions and metrics only consider video-to-video comparisons.
-We argue for a more generalized approach that unifies memorization assessments across both video and image domains. \item \textbf{No quantitative evaluation of the metric}. \cite{frame_by_familiar_frame} only demonstrates the effectiveness of VSSCD by showing limited true positive examples with high VSSCD scores.
-However, it has not been evaluated using standard classification measures such as F1-score \& AUC.
-Our analysis reveals many failure cases, motivating the need for an improved metric. \end{enumerate}
+However, this approach has several limitations: \textit{Firstly}, it has no definition or metric for content-only memorization, where content is memorized, but the motion is not.
+This narrows the range of possible use cases and leads to incomplete evaluations. \textit{Secondly}, it only captures video-level memorization and misses the more practical frame-level risks, however, privacy concerns can arise even if a single frame of a generated video memorizes a training frame. \textit{Thirdly}, it does not assess memorization on image training sets.
+However, many VDMs, like those built on IDMs such as Stable Diffusion, are pretrained on large-scale image datasets.
+This creates a risk of generated videos memorizing these image datasets.
+We argue for a more generalized approach that unifies memorization assessments across both video and image domains. \textit{Lastly}, \cite{frame_by_familiar_frame} only demonstrates the effectiveness of VSSCD by showing limited true positive examples with high VSSCD scores.
+However, it has not been quantitatively evaluated using standard classification measures such as F1-score \& AUC.
+Our analysis reveals many failure cases, motivating the need for an improved metric.